 The Government has consulted Bicycle Queensland and other stakeholders about processes for the promised pathway to compliance for bikes that meet the functional requirements of EN 15194.
 We support an assurance sticker approach working through retailers as the least-worst of the options available to Government.

 The key question is who will bear the cost of this program: the government, retailers or riders themselves.
 This is not yet resolved.
-Bicycle Queensland believes the government should wear the cost.
+Bicycle Queensland believes the government should wear the cost, especially as people have bought bikes that at the time of purchase met all the safety requirements.

 How will medical exemptions work?